dpimrltmao/dubai-property-intelligence/12-publications/Volume-01/Issue-001/Founders-Edition/Founders-Edition-Editorial-Draft.md

 # DISCLAIMER

-Dubai Property Intelligence provides independent market research and educational analysis for informational purposes only.
+Dubai Property Intelligence provides independent research and educational market analysis for informational purposes only.

-Nothing contained in this publication constitutes financial, investment, legal, tax or other professional advice, nor should any information be interpreted as a recommendation to purchase, sell or hold a specific property or investment.
+Nothing contained in this publication constitutes financial, investment, legal or tax advice, nor a recommendation to purchase, sell or hold a specific property.

 Market conditions can change rapidly.
-Historical performance does not guarantee future results.
-Readers should conduct independent due diligence and obtain appropriate professional advice before making material investment decisions.
+Readers should conduct independent due diligence and obtain appropriate professional advice before making investment decisions.

 ---